 There may be times when School of Behavioral Sciences faculty determines that a student's behavior is so concerning and/or nonprofessional, regardless of whether the student is making satisfactory academic progress, that prompt protective action is required.
 This is especially true when students are interacting with clients in a clinical setting.
-In such situations, the program director will place the student on Administrative Review.
-As part of Administrative Review, the program director will review all of the available and relevant evidence to determine an appropriate interim action to address the concerning behavior, which may include an interim suspension of the student from courses, internships, or clinical placements.
-The program director may, in his or her discretion, also apply a registration hold to prevent the student from registering for courses, internships, or clinical placements (and potentially, therefore, from progressing in the program) until the behavior at issue has been resolved.
+In such situations, the Program Director will place the student on Administrative Review.
+As part of Administrative Review, the Program Director (and Clinical Director if concerns are related to clinical training) will review all of the available and relevant evidence to determine an appropriate interim action to address the concerning behavior, which may include an interim suspension of the student from courses or clinical placements.
+The Program Director may, in his or her discretion, also apply a registration hold to prevent the student from registering for courses, including Clinical Practicum or Internship, or clinical placements (and potentially, therefore, from progressing in the program) until the behavior at issue has been resolved.
 The interim action should be narrowly tailored to address the concerning behavior such that it places as few restrictions as possible on the student and only as determined necessary to address the concerning behavior.
 Interim actions should also balance the School of Behavioral Sciences' gatekeeping function of protecting others with promoting the student's best interest.
 Administrative Review is protective, not disciplinary, in nature.
 Interim actions will remain in place until the program director (in consultation with the student and faculty) determines both that the concerning behavior has been resolved and that any pending processes to address the student's behavior are complete (e.g., the remediation process or a disciplinary matter in the Office of Community Life or the Office of Equity and Compliance).